ropensci/FedData/cran-comments.md

     <https://www.ncei.noaa.gov/products/paleoclimatology/tree-ring>
     From: README.md Status: Error Message: Empty reply from server
 - Explanation: Manually accessed each URL, and confirmed a http 200 status for each.
+Possibly due to check server outside USA trying to access USA .gov URLs.

 ------------------------------------------------------------------------